TheCandidStartup/TheCandidStartup.github.io/_drafts/open-energy-monitoring.md

 I touched on [Open Energy Monitoring](https://openenergymonitor.org/) briefly when talking about my [heat pump install]({% link _posts/2025-10-27-vaillant_arotherm_heat_pump.md %}) and [Home Assistant integration]({% link _posts/2025-11-03-home-assistant-heat-pump-myvaillant-emoncms-met-office.md %}).
 It's worth a deeper dive.

-Open Energy Monitoring is an [open source business](https://openenergymonitor.org/homepage/about), similar to Home Assistant in a lot of ways but at a smaller scale.
+Open Energy Monitoring is an [open source business](https://openenergymonitor.org/homepage/about), similar to Home Assistant in a lot of ways, but at a smaller scale.
 They supply hardware for monitoring renewable energy systems with a particular focus on heat pumps.
 They also manage and maintain a software platform for [storing, visualizing](https://emoncms.org/) and [sharing](https://heatpumpmonitor.org/) monitoring data.

 # Current Installation

 My heat pump installation includes a [Level 3 Heat Pump Monitoring Bundle](https://shop.openenergymonitor.com/level-3-heat-pump-monitoring-bundle-emonhp/).
-It came pre-configured to send data to an account on Emoncms.org that my installer, [Heat Geek](https://www.heatgeek.com/), use to monitor performance of my system.
-There's a QR code on the side of the emonHP data logger that takes me to a web view of the data.
+It came pre-configured to send data to an account on [Emoncms.org](https://emoncms.org/) that my installer, [Heat Geek](https://www.heatgeek.com/), use to monitor performance.
+There's a QR code on the side of the emonHP data logger that takes me to a [web view](https://emoncms.org/app/view?name=MyHeatpump&readkey=0857dc997fcec673ed927f5a0b113cc9) of the data.

 {% include candid-image.html src="/assets/images/home-assistant/emonTx5.jpg" alt="emonHP data logger" %}